cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london.md

 ## CukenFest London - June 21st-25th

-BDD Kickstart is part of CukenFest London, our series of events for the Cucumber community happening in June.
+BDD Kickstart is part of CukenFest London, our series of events for the BDD and Agile community happening in June.
 The course will be followed by CukeUp! a one-day single track conference brimming with ideas and inspiration, ended with a weekend open-space conference.
-Learn more about CukenSpace [here](https://content.cucumber.io/cukenfest-2017)
+View the line-up and learn more about CukenFest [here](https://content.cucumber.io/cukenfest-2017)

 <!-- Drip -->
 <script type="text/javascript">